robjames/ender/README.md

 ```

 The ender constructor can take 2 perameters: name and length; where length is the array length.
-*Note, it is not requred to provide the length; you can increment it manually.*
+*Note, it is not requred to provide the length; you can increment it manually.
+See streams below.*

 ```javascript
 	var customerEnder = new ender('cusstomers', customerArray.length);